adrelanos/aeternity-wiki/Home.md

 There are three main problems that underlie the presently available smart contract platforms.
 These include; the lack of sufficient scalability (global use throughput), coding safety and relatively inexpensive access to real-world data and chain governance:<p>

 <ol>
 <li>The presently prevalent stateful designs render smart contracts, coded for smart contract platforms like Ethereum, rather hard to analyze.
-Moreover, combining statefefulness with sequential ordering of transactions greatly reduces the scalability of the Blockchain.
+Moreover, combining statefulness with sequential ordering of transactions greatly reduces the scalability of the Blockchain.
 <li>The difficulty of introducing real-world data to smart contract platforms, in a trustless, decentralized and reliable manner significantly hurdles the realization of a large number of advantageous smart-contracts applications.
 <li>Most smart contract platforms have limited abilities to update themselves to cope with newly emerging economic and technological knowledge.</ol><p>